MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 - Client computers must be joined to the Active Directory Domain Services (AD DS) domain that you're managing.
 - Client computers must run x64-based or x86-based processors.
 Folder Redirection isn't supported on PCs powered by ARM processors.

-> [!NOTE]
+> [!IMPORTANT]
 > Some newer features in Folder Redirection have additional client computer and Active Directory schema requirements.
 For more information, see [Deploy primary computers for Folder Redirection and Roaming User Profiles](deploy-primary-computers.md), [Disable Offline Files on individual redirected folders](disable-offline-files-on-folders.md), [Enable Always Offline mode for faster access to files](enable-always-offline.md), and [Enable optimized moves of redirected folders](enable-optimized-moving.md).

 ## Step 1: Create a folder redirection security group

-If you're running Remote Desktop Services on the file server, skip this step, and instead assign permissions to the users when you pre-create folders for new users.
+If you're running Remote Desktop Services on the file server, skip this step.
+Instead, assign permissions to the users when you precreate folders for new users.

 This procedure creates a security group that contains all users to which you want to apply Folder Redirection policy settings.